 Whether you’ve marvelled at the sea lions at Pier 39 in San Francisco or watched with amazement as they flat their paws…claws…flippers (what is the correct name, anyone?) at La Jolla beach in San Diego, nothing beats swimming with these smooth and graceful creatures in their natural habitat, around Espiritu Santo island.

-Punta Baja – this is the second company I toured Isla Espiritu Santo with and, although a shade less fun than Chicalera, I’d still recommend them.
-You can check reviews here on Trip Advisor.
+- Punta Baja – this is the second company I toured Isla Espiritu Santo with and, although a shade less fun than Chicalera, I’d still recommend them.

-Sunrider Adventure Tours – prefer to book online in English and pay in dollars? .
-You can book here via TripAdvisor
+- Sunrider Adventure Tours – prefer to book online in English and pay in dollars?

 2. Go Whale Watching

 And no because, sadly for us snap-happy humans, whale watching is highly seasonal.
-Migrating from Alaska down to the warmer waters around La Paz Mexico, whale watching season is only three months long – from January to March.
+Migrating from Alaska down to the warmer waters around La Paz, whale watching season is only three months long – from January to March.

 3. Stroll along the Malecón – morning, noon and night

-The malecón is both one of the simplest yet most rewarding things to do in La Paz Mexico.
+The malecón is both one of the simplest yet most rewarding sights of La Paz.
 A wide pavement that skirts the edge of the sea, the malecón is a place of cafes, bars, restaurants and excited Mexican children wobbling along on two wheels.

 By day you can cross the small slip of beach and pop into the sea for a quick cool down.
 By night you’re going to want an ocean facing seat (in a bar or one of the many free-to-use benches that dot the malecón) to watch the sun, which is going to set right in front of you.